-One of the technologies that improve network performance is the separation of large broadcast domains into smaller ones.
+Separation of large broadcast domains into smaller ones improve network performance.
 By design, routers block broadcast traffic.
 But, routers usually have a limited number of LAN interfaces.
 A router’s main role is to move data between different networks.
-The router does not provide network access to end devices.
+The router does not give network access to end devices.
 The access layer switches are responsible for connectivity to end devices.
-The VLAN on Layer 2 switches reduce the size of broadcast domains.
-VLANs are incorporated into network design making it easier for a network to support the goals of an organization.
-Mostly VLAN is used within switched LANs.
+The VLAN on Layer 2 switches also cut the size of broadcast domains.
+Network design combined into VLANs making it easier for a network to support the goals of an organization.
+The switched LAN mostly used VLANs.

 What is VLANs

-Devices inside a VLAN work like they are in their own independent network; though they share a common infrastructure with other VLANs.
+Devices inside a VLAN work like they are in their own independent network however, they share a common infrastructure with other VLANs.
 Any switch port can belong to any VLAN, and unicast; broadcast and multicast packets are forwarded and flooded only to end station within the VLANs.
-Every VLAN is work like a separate logical network; and data destined for stations, not in the VLAN must be forwarded through a router or device that supports routing.
-VLANs make possible the implementation of access and security policies to particular groupings of users.
-Each switch port can be assigned to only one VLAN except some cases.
-The figure below illustrates the layout of VLANs.
+Every VLAN is work as a separate logical network; and data destined for stations, not in the VLAN must be forwarded through a router or device that supports routing.
+VLANs also make possible the implementation of access and security policies to particular groupings of users.
+Such as each switch port can assign to only one VLAN except in some cases.
+The figure below illustrates, VLANs.